Compilation on Android

 it find the right libraries.
 Binaries have everything they need inside.

-• -Dblob=true: it tells meson to compile just one binary with all the needed
+-Dblob=true: it tells meson to compile just one binary with all the neededcode for running

 Then compile and install the project: